joshuasommerfeld/klaxons-at-dawn/README.md

 # Klaxons at Dawn

-A game about an unlikely group of strangers banding together to survive the start of the zombie apocalypse while trapped on a runaway transport.
+A game about a group of strangers banding together to survive the start of the zombie apocalypse while trapped on a runaway transport.

-Klaxons at Dawn is a role playing game which aims to invoke the feeling of the zombie movie Train to Busan.
-Unlike many role playing games, the characters and the director have equal input into the collaborative creation of the story, and there may be conflict between characters during the game.
+Klaxons at Dawn is a role playing game which aims to invoke the zombie movie Train to Busan.
+All players have equal input into the collaborative creation of the story, with most players taking the role of survivors, and 1 player taking the role of the zombie threat.

 ## Content Warnings
 - Zombies
 - Death
+- Societal collapse
 - Party conflict

 If your players are not comfortable with cross-character tension this game may not be for you!